fluttercommunity/plus_plugins/packages/connectivity_plus/connectivity_plus/README.md

 Connectivity changes are no longer communicated to Android apps in the background starting with Android O (8.0).
 You should always check for connectivity status when your app is resumed.
 The broadcast is only useful when your application is in the foreground.

-To ensure connectivity changes on Android are tracked correctly, an event containing `[ConnectivityResult.none]` may be emitted in during connectivity changes. e.g. Going from WiFi to mobile network may emit: `[wifi] -> [none] -> [mobile]`.

 ### iOS & MacOS

 On iOS simulators, the connectivity types stream might not update when Wi-Fi status changes.
 This is a known issue.